snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 <h2><a name="tokenization">7.
 Improved Elasticsearch index initialization</a></h2>

-We now recommend that when setting up your Elasticsearch index, you turn off tokenization of string fields.
+We now recommend that when setting up your Elasticsearch index, you turn off [tokenization][tokenization] of string fields.
 You can do this by choosing "keyword" as the default analyzer:

 ```
 curl -XPUT 'http://localhost:9200/snowplow' -d '{